-- If you choose DHCP, the Primary DNS, Secondary DNS, Domain Suffix, IP address, Subnet mask, and Default gateway fields will be automatically populated (if your DHCP server is configured to provide this information) once you save this network setup and restart CC-SG. - With the information the DHCP server provides, CC-SG registers itself dynamically with the DNS server if it accepts dynamic updates. - Please refer to Recommended DHCP Configurations for CC-SG (on page 161) for details.
+- If you choose DHCP, the Primary DNS, Secondary DNS, Domain Suffix, IP address, Subnet mask, and Default gateway fields will be automatically populated (if your DHCP server is configured to provide this information) once you save this network setup and restart CC-SG. - With the information the DHCP server provides, CC-SG registers itself dynamically with the DNS server if it accepts dynamic updates. - See Recommended DHCP Configurations for CC-SG (on page 163) for details.